 The Field Coordinator will work closely with you to explore options that will accommodate your situation.
 There are limited placement sites within walking distance of the campus so transportation will be needed in most cases to complete your field placement.
 Students in the past have walked, shared rides with other students, and used the Zip car.
 Also, check out the Elon Biobus System - it operates four routes to off campus locations for students, faculty, staff and members of the community.

-Can I do my practicum/internship at an agency in another state or city or during study abroad?
+Can I do my practicum/internship at an agency in another state or city?

-There is a formal application process to apply for a distant practicum.
-You must contact and meet with the Field Coordinator in order to begin this process.
-Distant field placements are rarely approved due to the intensive classroom component to the course and the direct involvement of faculty with the field agency.
+Students are allowed to do a distant placement during summer session 1.
+You must work closely with the Field Coordinator to have the agency approved.
+In addition, the Human Service Studies department typically offers an international practicum each winter term in addition to the local practicum.
+Distant field placements for internship are rarely approved due to the intensive classroom component to the course and the direct involvement of faculty with the field agency.